-At the graduate level, the department offers MA degrees in Art Education, Art History, and Studio Art, and the MFA degree in Studio Art.
+At the graduate level, the department offers MA degrees in Art Education and Art History, and MFA degrees in Studio Art.
 Additionally, the School is home to certificate programs in Museum and Curatorial Studies, and Biomedical Illustration.
 The department also partners with the CSULB Single Subject Teacher Education Program in awarding the Single Subject Credential in Art for California elementary, middle, and high schools.

 Mission of the School of Art